 Ms. Robinson’s 4th grade class listen to Mrs. Schwab teach the Steps to Respect bullying prevention curriculum to the class, in April 2014.

-Ms. Robertson’s class takes the online Student School Climate Survey from the Steps to Respect curriculum with Mrs. Schwab, Guidance Counselor, on the Computer cart MacIntosh Laptops on Wednesday, April 30, 2014.
+Ms. Robertson’s class takes the online Student School Climate Survey from the Steps to Respect curriculum with Mrs. Schwab, Guidance Counselor, on the Computer cart MacIntosh Laptops on Wednesday and using sodapdf online technology to organize the documents, April 30, 2014.
 Then both 4th grade classes took the bullying prevention pledge, sign their individual pledge cards, which students took home.
 Mrs. Schwab will be sending a letter home with all 4th grade Pleasant Street School students on Monday, May 5, about the completion of the Steps to Respect curriculum.
 Please contact Mrs. Schwab, at school: 978-249-2405, ext.
-306, or by email: email@example.com
+306, or by email: firstname.lastname@example.org

 if you would like more information about this curriculum, or, if you would like to talk with Mrs. Schwab.